chrisbergeron/nzbget-mysql/README.md

 ## Installation: ##
 Download and copy the Mysql-Log.py file from this repo into your `NZBGet/scripts` directory.
 Alternatively, you can clone this repo directly into the /scripts/ directory:
 ```
-# This directory will be where YOUR NZBGet installation is
+# This directory will be where YOUR NZBGet installation is (`/opt/nzbget/` in this example)
 cd /opt/nzbget/scripts
 git clone https://github.com/chrisbergeron/nzbget-mysql.git
 mv nzbget-mysql/Mysql-Log.py .